-Each year Dr. Walker travels to South Africa to teach continuing education for choral directors, and in 2017-18 she taught and conducted in Taiwan and in England.
-She is a Past President of Southern Region ACDA and Georgia ACDA, and she developed ACDA’s service-learning initiative for student chapters, ChorTransform.
-Her commitment to professional mentoring led Dr. Walker to found Facets,™ a leadership retreat for women conductors.
+An experienced music educator, Dr. Walker taught at the elementary, middle and high school levels, followed by appointments at the University of Georgia and the University of South Carolina, where she supervised Secondary Choral Music Education.
+She is a Past President of Southern Region ACDA and Georgia ACDA, and she developed ChorTransform, ACDA’s service-learning initiative for student chapters.
+She is the Program Chair for the 2024 Southern Region ACDA Conference.
+Her focus on professional mentoring led Dr. Walker to found Facets™ a leadership retreat for women conductors.
 In Columbia, she conducts a chamber choir of music educators called Limited Time Only, and she maintains an active schedule as a guest conductor, clinician, and adjudicator.
-A long-time church musician, Dr. Walker has served churches in Florida, Kentucky, Georgia, and South Carolina, and presently conducts the Chancel Choir at Shandon Presbyterian Church.
-She was a committee chair for the development of Celebrating Grace, a hymnal published in 2010, and is a contributing author for Sacred Choral Music Repertoire: Insight for Conductors, a resource to be published by GIA in 2019.
-She is a Life Member of ACDA, and holds memberships in NAfME and NCCO.
+A long-time church musician, Dr. Walker served churches in Florida, Kentucky, Georgia, and South Carolina.
+She was a committee chair for the development of Celebrating Grace, a hymnal published in 2010, and is a contributing author for Sacred Choral Music Repertoire: Insight for Conductors.
+Dr. Walker was guest editor of the February 2021 Choral Journal, ACDA’s focus issue on pedagogy.
+She is the author of “The Holistic Conductor,” an online graduate conducting text; her research interests include conducting pedagogy, service-learning, and choral composers of the English Musical Renaissance.
+She is a Life Member of ACDA and holds memberships in NAfME and NCCO.